If you meet all of the criteria listed below, you will be considered a non-traditional student:

 - Submit official supporting documents (high school transcript, college transcript, GED scores, SAT/ACT scores if available).
 You can use our transcript request form to request transcripts from your previous schools.

 - Verification of Lawful Presence in the United States.
 Applicants must provide evidence of lawful presence in the United States to qualify for in-state tuition classification.
 Georgia State University admits all academically qualified undergraduate students, regardless of immigration status.

 Important: If an applicant is determined to be a non-traditional student after the review of the application, he or she will be contacted by the admissions office in regards to taking the ACCUPLACER exam.
 Only those applicants who have been sent information about the ACCUPLACER exam will be allowed to take the exam for Non-traditional Freshman admission.

 - Applicant must take and pass the ACCUPLACER examination; must achieve satisfactory minimum scores in all 3 sections:

 - Applicants who do not meet minimum scores in all 3 test sections will not be granted admission.

-- There is a $28.00 fee for taking the COMPASS exam
+- There is a $28.00 fee for taking the ACCUPLACER exam

-- Upon receipt of the official COMPASS exam scores from Georgia State University Testing Center OR an accredited institution that offers the COMPASS, applicant will be contacted in writing regarding admission or denial
+- Upon receipt of the official ACCUPLACER exam scores from Georgia State University Testing Center OR an accredited institution that offers the ACCUPLACER, applicant will be contacted in writing regarding admission or denial

 What if I do not feel confident about starting college-level coursework just yet?